-Like many other garden design professionals I have gravitated towards the less-grass, abolish-the-lawn attitude: mostly for chemical/environmental reasons.
+Like many other gardeners I have gravitated towards the less-grass, abolish-the-lawn attitude: mostly for environmental reasons.
 Just thinking about golf courses makes me itch.
 All those phosphates leaching into water tables, streams and lives.
+All those dead zones in the ocean.
 All those strip mines.

 But I have to say: Grass is nice.

 It was plush, and soft, and smelled good.
 We sank into it.
 A group of guys playing tag frisbee hovered around us like a peripatetic flock of racing pigeons, their movements precise and wild.
 The baseball players finished up and went home, looking happy.
 The buildings on Central Park South lit up in the sinking sun and later twinkled with lights.
 A cool and then cold breeze (in August!) moved up from the trees on either side and when we left, at last, the grass was thick with dew.

 Marlene, who has known me, as she said to a concierge last night, since before I was born, has been in town for just over a week from Cape Town and has possibly seen every painting in New York.